maxmind/libmaxminddb/doc/libmaxminddb.md

 # DESCRIPTION

 The libmaxminddb library provides functions for working MaxMind DB files.
+See http://maxmind.github.io/MaxMind-DB/ for the MaxMind DB format specification.
 The database and results are all represented by different data structures.
 Databases are opened by calling `MMDB_open()`.
 You can look up IP addresses as a string with `MMDB_lookup_string()` or as a `struct sockaddr *` with `MMDB_lookup_sockaddr()`.